 While safety measures are essential for the actual implementation of these technologies, there are no globally consistent standards for ammonia-fueled ships and hydrogen-fueled ships.
-For this reason, at the 105th MSC in April 2022, based on a proposal by Japan, the IMO agreed to examine the formulation of guidelines for the safety of ammonia-fueled ships with the aim of completing the guidelines in 2023.
-Deliberations commenced at CCC8 in September 2022.
-This will lead to the development of international standards for safety measures for ammonia fuel in international shipping.
+For this reason, the International Maritime Organization (IMO) began work on the formulation of safety guidelines for ammonia-fueled and hydrogen-fueled vessels at its 8th Sub-Committee on Carriage of Cargos and Containers (CCC8) in September 2022, and consideration is underway for finalization by the end of 2024.
+In Japan, the Ministry of Land, Infrastructure, Transport, and Tourism (MLIT) launched a "Committee for Safe and Smooth Bunkering of Ammonia Fueled Ships" in January 2024 to examine the facilities and conditions necessary for safe and smooth bunkering of ammonia-fueled ships, and guidelines are expected to be compiled in FY202426).
 It is also important to ensure that ship crews who will navigate ammonia-fueled ships/hydrogen-fueled ships have the necessary skills.
 It is expected that investigations will be made into the requisite skills and the approach to suitable training for ship crews, including the establishment of international standards.